 Clinical examination - dogs, cats and ferrets must undergo within 48 hours prior to the time of dispatch a clinical examination carried out by an authorised veterinarian, who must verify that the animals show no signs of diseases and are fit to be transported for the intended journey

-Border Inspection Post - dogs, cats and ferrets must be accompanied to a Border Inspection Post (BIP) to which one working day notice has to be given, by an animal health certificate (see model in the Annex to Commission Implementing Decision 2013/519/EU - as from 1 June 2017, see model in the Annex to Commission Decision 2013/519/EU as amended by Commission Implementing Decision (EU) 2017/98) completed and issued by an official veterinarian of the territory or third country of dispatch, who:
+Border Control Post - dogs, cats and ferrets must be accompanied to a Border Control Post (BCP) to which one working day notice has to be given, by an animal health certificate (see model in the Annex to Commission Implementing Decision (EU) 2019/294/EU completed and issued by an official veterinarian of the territory or third country of dispatch, who:

 - states the veterinary registration number assigned to the holding or business of origin by the competent authority

 - attests that the clinical examination was carried out

 - documents the alpha-numeric code displayed by the transponder or the tattoo, the details of vaccination against rabies, and where applicable, the details of the blood sampling and of the treatment against Echinococcus multilocularis .

 - The use of the Community Trade Control and Expert System (TRACES) by the country of dispatch in order to issue the animal health certificate automatically pre-notifies the arrival at the BCP (number, nature and estimated time of arrival of the animals).